Skip to main content

 • FortisOS 7+

-• An API key, along with the relevant rules to allow your agent to connect to the Fortigate api for that key.
+• An API key, along with the relevant rules to allow your agent to connect to the Fortigate api for that key (see below).

 • VDOM name if you are using vdoms

-The BEARER_TOKEN is obtained by creating a user with read/write Firewall permissions, as below.
+The authorisation token is obtained by creating a user with read/write Firewall permissions, as below.
 Note that no other permissions are required.

 image.png image.png